-Inflation Rate in Costa Rica is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Costa Rica to stand at 3.10 in 12 months time.
-In the long-term, the Costa Rica Inflation Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Inflation Rate in Costa Rica is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Costa Rica Inflation Rate is projected to trend around 1.00 percent in 2022 and 1.50 percent in 2023, according to our econometric models.